 Charyn Canyon is approximately 154 kilometres long and includes five main canyons such as Temirlik Canyon, Yellow Canyon, Red Canyon, Bestamak Canyon and, of course, the Valley of Castles.
 The extraordinary Valley of Castles in the heart of the Canyon is a must-see destination known for its stunning tower-like rock formations.

 Temirlik is a tract and natural environmental object.
 The Temirlik Gorge, in the foothills of the mountain river Charyn, is part of the protected area of the Saransk National Park, established in 2004.
 The management of the Charyn State Unitary Enterprise is responsible for its protection.
-There used to be a huge lake on the territory of the site.
-The foothills of the Ketmen Ridge consist of red clay deposits with admixtures of gravel and rock remnants exposed by the Temirlik River, a right tributary of the Charyn River.

 In May 2021, the Ministry of Ecology, Geology and Natural Resources of Kazakhstan announced that efforts would be made to develop tourism in the Charyn Gorge region, focusing on historical heritage as well as ecotourism.